grayconcaves/FanCogs/README.md

 To add this repo to your bot: `[p]repo add FanCogs https://github.com/grayconcaves/FanCogs/`

-This repository contains a few test cogs I've made for my Red V3 bot, **Super Dage**.
+This repository contains a few fandom cogs I've made for my Red V3 bot, **Super Dage**.
 I hope this will be of help for you too!

+I'm personally a noob coder so if there are any improvements that you can suggest, feel free to tell me!

 ## Cogs